okta/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 Hit me up in the comments with any questions, and as always, follow [@oktadev](https://twitter.com/OktaDev) on Twitter to see all the cool content our dev team is creating.

 * Sep 6, 2019: Updated to migrate from Epilogue to Finale.
 [Epilogue is no longer maintained](http://disq.us/p/23uy4x0).
-Thanks to Chris Roberts for the tip.
+Thanks to Chris Roberts for the tip!
+See the code changes in [oktadeveloper/okta-vue-node-example-example#3](https://github.com/oktadeveloper/okta-vue-node-example/pull/3).
+Changes to this article can be viewed in [oktadeveloper/okta.github.io#3040](https://github.com/oktadeveloper/okta.github.io/pull/3040).
 * Apr 16, 2018: Updated to use the latest dependencies, including Okta's Vue SDK 1.0.0.
 See the code changes in [oktadeveloper/okta-vue-node-example-example#2](https://github.com/oktadeveloper/okta-vue-node-example/pull/2).
 Changes to this article can be viewed in [oktadeveloper/okta.github.io#1959](https://github.com/oktadeveloper/okta.github.io/pull/1959).
 * Mar 12, 2018: Updated to use the latest dependencies, including Bootstrap 4.0.0.
 See the code changes in [oktadeveloper/okta-vue-node-example-example#1](https://github.com/oktadeveloper/okta-vue-node-example/pull/1).
 Changes to this article can be viewed in [oktadeveloper/okta.github.io#1837](https://github.com/oktadeveloper/okta.github.io/pull/1837).